ajiljalal/code-cs-fairness/README.md

 ## Acknowledgments
+The FFHQ NCSNv2 model was obtained from the official repo: [https://github.com/ermongroup/ncsnv2](https://github.com/ermongroup/ncsnv2)

+We trained StyleGAN2 models on cats and dogs via the official repo: [https://github.com/NVlabs/stylegan2-ada](https://github.com/NVlabs/stylegan2-ada) using the AFHQ dataset (Choi et al, 2020).
+The FFHQ StyleGAN2 model was obtained from the official repo.

-We use code from ```https://github.com/rosinality/stylegan2-pytorch``` to convert Stylegan2-ADA models from Tensorflow checkpoints to PyTorch checkpoints.
+We used code from ```https://github.com/rosinality/stylegan2-pytorch``` to convert Stylegan2-ADA models from Tensorflow checkpoints to PyTorch checkpoints.